leafo/lapis/docs/etlua_templates.md

 the sub-template.

-Somtimes you need to pass data to a sub-template that's generated during the execution of the parent template. `require` takes a second argument of values to pass into the sub-template.
+Somtimes you need to pass data to a sub-template that's generated during the execution of the parent template. `render` takes a second argument of values to pass into the sub-template.

 Here's a contrived example of using a sub-template to render a list of numbers: